 So, it is completely understandable that some dogs will have a fascination with our feathered backyard visitors.
 Unlike mice, in most cases, those clever birds are able to fly away quickly when faced with a curious canine.
-In rare cases, however, it can happen that your dog is able to catch a bird and may proceed to eat them!
+In rare cases, however, your dog may be able to catch a bird and eat them.
 So what should you do when that happens?
-Let’s jump in and find out.

 Should I Be Concerned?

 You’ll want to contact your vet as a precaution and watch your canine companion’s behavior over the next 48 hours.
 Usually, any signs of an intestinal blockage will appear during this time.
-It may be beneficial do have an X-Ray done, which is why we recommend contacting your vet right away.
+It may be beneficial to have an X-ray done, which is why we recommend contacting your vet right away.